 Examples Written by Mike Cohn

-There is no magic template that must be used for user stories.
-They can be written in any number of ways.
-But the most popular way of writing user stories is with this template:
+There is no magic formula that must be used to create user stories.
+Teams can write user stories in any number of ways.
+But the most popular way of writing user stories, and the one I advocate for, is with this template:

 As a …, I … so that …..

-This template originated with agile coach Rachel Davies at an English company, Connextra, in the early 2000s.
+This agile user stories template originated with agile coach Rachel Davies at a UK company, Connextra, in the early 2000s.
 It has since become a recognized standard for expressing user stories.